Demonstration of Optimal Fixed-Point Quantum Search Algorithm in IBM Quantum Computer: Introduction

-This algorithm when applied within an unsorted database of N items having M marked items, can perform the task in $\sqrt{N/M}$ applications of the Grover's operator, decomposition of which depends upon the requirement of search problem.
-However, its usefulness is limited as a general problem doesn't come up with the known number of marked items without which the number of iteration is unknown to us.
+Grover's search algorithm \cite{chuang1998experimental} for unsorted database is another brilliant example of that.
+This algorithm comprising of the iterative applications of the Grover's operator \cite{pan2019operator}, has a beautiful geometrical understanding when the initial state being a superposition of all the states present in the database is expressed in a 2-dimensional Hilbert space with the orthogonal states being (a) superposition of unmarked or non-target states (b) superposition of marked or target sates.
+Thus, Grover's operator \cite{pan2019operator} is a unitary operator which serves to rotate the given initial state towards the target state axis in this Hilbert space effectively increasing the amplitude of the target state in the initial superposition \cite{friedman2000quantum}.
+This algorithm when applied within an unsorted database of N items having M marked items, can perform the task in \(\sqrt{N/M}\) applications of the Grover's operator, decomposition of which depends upon the requirement of search problem.
+However, its usefulness is limited as a general problem does not come up with the known number of marked items without which the number of iteration is unknown to us.
 This leads to us the souffle problem i.e. only a few iterations leave the state mostly comprising of the unmarked states while too many iterations cause the state vector to surpass the target state in the assumed 2-D Hilbert space.

-Souffle problem is dealt with using the fixed-point quantum search (FPQS) algorithms which always increases the amplitude of the target state with each iteration.
-One such FPQS algorithm is Grover's $\pi/3$ algorithm.
+Souffle problem \cite{behrens2011perfect} is dealt with using the fixed-point quantum search (FPQS) algorithms which always increases the amplitude of the target state with each iteration.
+One such (FPQS) algorithm is Grover's \(\frac{\pi}{3}\) algorithm.
 But these algorithms lose the quadratic speed-up which is the astonishing and useful feature of quantum algorithms.

-Furthermore, Yoder \emph{et al.} \cite{YoderPRL2014} developed another algorithm which avoids the souffle problem with the quadratic speed up.
-This requires setting the success probability with a bound over it in the form of a tunable parameter $\delta$.
+Furthermore, Yoder \emph{et al.} \cite{yoder2014fixed} developed another algorithm which avoids the souffle problem with the quadratic speed up.
+This requires setting the success probability with a bound over it in the form of a tunable parameter \( \delta\).
 In this case, we can achieve the quadratic speed-up as well in our process.
-This algorithm, abbreviated as OFPQS (Optimal FPQS) has been discussed in the Sec. \ref{sec2}.
+This algorithm, abbreviated as OFPQS (Optimal FPQS) \cite{bhole2016steering} has been discussed in section \ref{SecII}.